sethmichel/Trading_Data_Analysis/README.md

 - **21 visuals** and **4 txt files**
 Currently it outputs 21 visuals and 4 txt files.
 Changing what features are used for what visuals is easy, and you could generate over 100 visuals if you wanted to.
 For example, the waterfall visual is extremely information dense, and you can generate additional smaller shap waterfall plots for individual samples that seem interesting.
----

-## Grid Search
+## GPU Grid Search

 ### Summary

+Wrote initially for the CPU, later rewrote optimally on the GPU

 **Search Modes:**
 1. Using each parameter as a lower bound
 2. Using parameters as lower and upper bounds
 3. **(Most Important)** Doing 1 grid search per time range so you get different values for different times of the day

-### Performance
+Data
+- Trade logs: real logs for actual tests, machine generated logs for stress test
+- Market data: second-by-second, cleaned

+Tech stack
+- Python + cuPy
+    - python is used because of the data science tech stack it has access to
+    - cupy remplaces numpy. we'll use it for the meshgrids
+- Rapids suit
+   - cuDF
+      - for zero-copy to load a csv directly into my gpu
+   - rmm (rapids memory manager)
+      - to make 1 memeory pool that numba and cupy share instead of fight over
+- dlpack
+    - let's me pass cuDF to numba kernal w/o copying the data (zero-copy)

+Hardware
+- RTX 4060 gpu (8gb vram, decent size L2-cache, ~3000 threads)
+- intel 14th gen cpu (8 cores, so 16 possible threads)
+- 16gb ram

+Basic Strategy
+- RMM optimzes the memory pool and stops tools from competing over it
+- cuDF and dlPack make it so python won't re-copy data to vram
+- Market data can be optimized and fit inside the L2-cache
+- Keep data in optimized arrays with their array indexes lined up with each other (continuous memory)
+- Custom kernel written in Numba makes full use of these design choices, escpecially the L2-cache

+Technical Walk Through
+1. Setup: The Manager (RMM)
+   - We use rapids memory manager to operate the memory pool.
+Without this, when you hand data from cuDF to Numba, Python might try to copy it, double RAM usage, and crash.
+RMM creates one big pool that everyone shares.

+2. Data Ingest: The "Static" Load (Crucial Change)
+   - We don't batch trade data, we upload the csv at once.
+      - Market data is actually small. our 8gb vram is plenty, and the l2 cache is probably enough
+      - Load the entire history into the L2 cache as read-only.
+It never moves.

+3. The Bridge: DLPack
+   - cuDF batch goes to dlPack which sends it to custom numba kernel. this kernel keeps data in optimal arrays that are in continuous memory. so each index of array 1 links up with the same index of array 2, and so on.
+   - Numba will have a pointer to the exact memory address where RAPIDS loaded the CSV.
+Zero copying occurred.

+4. The Kernel: Parallelism & The 1 Number Strategy Result
+   - Each thread will test the combination over the whole data sample space, only updating a single running_total per combination.
+At the end it'll write this final running_total to vram as part of a cuPy array. so each thread writes this 1 number representing 1 combination

+5. Pruning: The Parallel Sorting
+   - Use cupy.argpartition to use all threads to prune the results in parallel.
+So when we have 250,000 results we prune them in parallel until we have 10 results. this saves vram.

+6. The Loop: Streaming Strategies
+   - When that data batch is done, we send the next data batch
+      - Batch 1: Strategies 0 to 250k.
+(Run -> Prune -> Save Top 10).
+      - Batch 2: Strategies 250k to 500k.
+(Run -> Prune -> Save Top 10).
+      - ...
+Repeat until 10M strategies are done.
+      - Final Step: Compare the "Top 10" from all batches to find the absolute winner.

+### Depreceated CPU Version - What It Does (Basic)

 This algorithm is nearly impossible to speed up now without a total rewrite in an extremely customized design.
 It is **hyper optimized** for speed and **hyper optimized** for space.

-**Performance Comparison (1.3 billion checks):**
-- Base Python: **Well over 1 day**
-- Base C code: **Likely over 8 hours**
-- My Python → C → Machine code design (without hyper optimizations): **Over an hour**
-- **My optimized version: ~8.5 minutes**

-**Last Run:** Took about 8.5 minutes and searched 1.3 billion parameter combinations.

-### How It Works
+It has special preprocessing to covert a ton of the code from O(n) time to O(1).

 **Basic Approach:**
-1. Written in Python (python is a slow language)
+- Written in Python (python is a slow language)
-2. Very particular pre-processing before algorithm starts
+- Very particular pre-processing before algorithm starts
-3. Convert everything into numpy arrays (which are C)
+- Convert everything into numpy arrays (which are C)
-4. Use numpy broadcasting/vectorization to compute things astronomically faster than Python
+- Use numpy broadcasting/vectorization to compute things astronomically faster than Python
-5. For extremely heavy sections, convert from C code (numpy) into machine code (numba Python library)
+- For extremely heavy sections, convert from C code (numpy) into machine code (numba Python library)
-6. Go through each section of the algorithm and get their times down as low as possible through things like SIMD optimizations
+- Go through each section of the algorithm and get their times down as low as possible through things like SIMD optimizations

-### What It Does (Basic)

 1. **User Chooses Promising Features:**
    - Select features from market data